University Residences – Downtown

 - Carrefour Sherbrooke is a co-ed hotel-style residence located two blocks from campus.

-- La Citadelle is the newest fully renovated hotel-style residence building, located two blocks east of McGill campus.
+- La Citadelle is the newest fully renovated hotel-style residence building, located two blocks east of McGill Campus.

 Residents of traditional or hotel-style residences have compulsory meal plans and access to multiple cafeterias.

 Rooms in traditional-style residences—the Bishop Mountain Residences, University Hall, and RVC—are mostly single occupancy.
-The hotel-style residences—La Citadelle, Carrefour Sherbrooke and the New Residence Hall—have mostly double rooms.
+The hotel-style residences—La Citadelle, Carrefour Sherbrooke, and the New Residence Hall—have mostly double rooms.
 Regardless of the residence style, each student gets a bed, desk, desk lamp, chair, dresser, closet, and small fridge (one fridge per double room).

 - Solin Hall is a modern, award-winning apartment-style residence that has two-, three-, and four-bedroom apartments.
-Located four Metro stops west of the main campus, Solin features large common areas (TV and game rooms) as well as a computer lab, and houses mostly first-year students.
+Located four Metro stops west of the Downtown Campus, Solin features large common areas (TV and game rooms) as well as a computer lab, and houses mostly first-year students.
 Each apartment has a living room, dining room, kitchen, and bathroom(s), with appliances and basic furniture such as tables, chairs, sofas, lamps, and drapes.
 Bedrooms have a bed, desk, chair, and dresser.
 All apartments and public-area floors are carpeted.
 Shopping areas are within short walking distance.
 Limited indoor parking is available.